 Inside the 1977 through 1982 steering column head there is an arm assembly that moves with the dimmer pivot and attaches to the turn signal switch with a screw.
-(You need to remove the locking plate in order to reach the screw.)
+The attaching screw can be tightened by using the round access hole in the locking plate.
+(Rotate the steering shaft so that the hole is at the 10 o'clock position.)
+You will need to remove the locking plate in order to remove the entire arm.
 This screw has a tendency to loosen.
 I suggest that you use Locktite on the threads and tighten it to 15 inch-lbs.
 Typically you lose the ability to actuate a left turn as the screw begins to loosen.